Nutrafol Review: Do Natural Hair Loss Pills Work?

 Nutrafol Women Ingredient Analysis

-The dosage of some of the vitamins and minerals are quite high (exceeding the Daily Value), and taking a high dose of fat-soluble vitamins like vitamin A and vitamin D which aren't as easily excreted by the body may be a health risk.
-In early 2022, a different supplement company had to recall their products from the market because the high supplemental vitamin doses were causing toxicity in some consumers, according to the CBC.
+In 2022, a different supplement company had to recall their products from the market because the high supplemental vitamin doses were causing toxicity in some consumers, according to the CBC.

 Collagen derived from fish was shown in a 2022 clinical trial to cause hair regrowth, which suggests that the hydrolyzed marine collagen in Nutrafol Women may be effective.

-Saw palmetto extract has been clinically shown to be effective for hair loss as we documented in our review of another hair loss supplement called Hair La Vie.
+Saw palmetto extract has been clinically shown to be effective for hair loss, as we documented in our review of another hair loss supplement called Hair La Vie.

-Hyaluronic acid was shown to cause hair growth in a clinical trial published in the BioMed Research International journal, however this was a test tube study so the data is less conclusive than a study with human trial participants.
+Hyaluronic acid was shown to cause hair growth in a clinical trial published in the BioMed Research International journal, however this was a test tube study, so the data is less conclusive than a study with human trial participants.

 Nutrafol Women Clinical Trial Analysis